thu-tram/mangg-may-tinh/end-to-end/nat.md

 <img width="900px" src="/assets/end-to-end/5-056-nat1.png">

-Alice wants to send a message to an external public server with public IP address S. She sends a packet that says ``From: A, To: S.'' If we sent this packet naively, S would be unable to send replies, because A is a private IP address.
+Alice wants to send a message to an external public server with public IP address S. She sends a packet that says "From: A, To: S." If we sent this packet naively, S would be unable to send replies, because A is a private IP address.

 <img width="900px" src="/assets/end-to-end/5-057-nat2.png">

-Instead, when the packet reaches the gateway router, it rewrites the header to say ``From: R1, To: S.'' The router also makes a note: If I get any replies from S, they should go to A.
+Instead, when the packet reaches the gateway router, it rewrites the header to say "From: R1, To: S." The router also makes a note: If I get any replies from S, they should go to A.

 <img width="900px" src="/assets/end-to-end/5-058-nat3.png">

-Now, when S gets a packet, it can send replies to the public address R1: ``From: S, To: R1.''
-When R1, the gateway router, receives the reply, it checks its note, and rewrites the header to say ``From: S, To: A.'' Then, the packet gets sent back to A.
+Now, when S gets a packet, it can send replies to the public address R1: "From: S, To: R1."
+When R1, the gateway router, receives the reply, it checks its note, and rewrites the header to say "From: S, To: A." Then, the packet gets sent back to A.

 <img width="900px" src="/assets/end-to-end/5-059-nat4.png">

 Now, Alice, Bob, and Chuck can all send outgoing packets.
-When the router receives a packet, it must remember a mapping between the external destination and the internal sender. (``B just sent a packet to N, so any replies from N should be sent back to B.'')
+When the router receives a packet, it must remember a mapping between the external destination and the internal sender. ("B just sent a packet to N, so any replies from N should be sent back to B.")

 One problem arises if Alice and Bob both want to talk to S.